deejithr/Eye_Rest_Timer/README.md

 * The duration and rest period can be configured
 * Timer-Autostart feature added
 * UI designed for 1920x1080 screens
+* Audible cues to indicate rest period has ended

 # UI
 ![Eye_Rest UI](https://user-images.githubusercontent.com/108613233/177037296-23f2a529-e580-4523-a28a-bd84b80102c6.png)